arav06/web3/freshman/README.md

 Smart contracts are also written in this language and deployed to the network

-The nodes on the network come to a consensus (agreement) via proof of work.
-However, it will be moving over to proof of stake during the serenity patch
+The nodes on a network come to a consensus (agreement) via a consensus algorithm

+Bitcoin uses the proof of work algorithm and Ethereum moved over to proof of stake (from proof of work) during the serenity patch (the merge)

-In proof of work, the miners solve complex problems and the first miner to solve it will add the block to the blockchain and get a reward
+In proof of work, the miners solve complex problems and the first miner to solve it will add the block to the blockchain and get a reward.
+Uses more computing power and hence more electricity.
+Greater computing power = Greater chances of reward

+In proof of stake, there are validators to verify a transaction instead of miners.
+A validator is randomly selected to verify a set of transactions and add it to a block and it to the blockchain.
+To become a validator, one must make a security deposit known as stake.
+Greater security deposit = Greater chance of being a validator

 It was built by Vitalik Buterin and the Ethereum Foundation oversees the open source development